Connect with us

 The basis for Reeves’ allegations stems from a state law enacted to ensure ethical regulatory practices forbidding commissioners from accepting donations from public utilities they oversee.

-“He’s the only candidate in this race that’s his campaign off of money from people that are going to jail for stealing dollars in the welfare scandal,” Presley said of Reeves.
+“He’s the only candidate in this race that’s funding his campaign off of money from people that are going to jail for stealing dollars in the welfare scandal,” Presley said of Reeves.
 “This is typical for someone as corrupt as Tate Reeves.”

 Presley is referring to Reeves accepting donations from Nancy and Zach New, two people who have pleaded guilty in connection to Mississippi’s welfare scandal where state officials have said millions of dollars meant for the state’s poorest citizens were unlawfully squandered.

-The Republican governor, however, did not give away the money and told outlets earlier this year that he would donate them after the civil and criminal trials against them had concluded, a which could take years.
+The Republican governor, however, did not give away the money and told media outlets earlier this year that he would donate them after the civil and criminal trials against them had concluded, a process which could take years.

 Voters will choose to vote for either Reeves or Presley in the general election on Nov.
 7.